-“Egg-stravaganza” begins on April 5 and ends on April 21st.
-Purchase a map and sticker set, and prepare to go an adventure searching for Disney character-themed Easter eggs!
+“Egg-stravaganza” begins on March 27 and ends on April 12th.
+Purchase a $6.99 plus tax map and sticker set, and prepare to go an adventure searching for Disney character-themed Easter eggs!

 Sarah’s Tip: If you don’t want to go back to the store, simply ask the Cast Member for the prize when you purchase the map to present to your child when the scavenger hunt is over.